Ghost of a Texas Ladies' Man

-"Ghost of a Texas Ladies' Man" is a song from American alternative rock band Concrete Blonde, which was released in 1992 as the lead single from their fourth studio album Walking in London.
+"Ghost of a Texas Ladies' Man" is a song from American rock band Concrete Blonde, which was released in February 1992 as the lead single from their fourth studio album Walking in London.
 The song was written by Johnette Napolitano, and produced by Concrete Blonde and Chris Tsangarides.
-It reached number 2 on the US Billboard Modern Rock Tracks chart in March 1992.
+It reached number two on the US Billboard Modern Rock Tracks chart in March 1992.